 I think there is no question that Sarah Dessen is the queen of the YA romance novel.
 If you a hesitant to embrace the genre, try this one.

 Perhaps I am just sucker for YA romance novels built on music, but David Levithan and Rachel Cohn's Nick & Nora's Infinite Playlist is a winner.
 Once again, the novel is better than the movie, but that is worth a night on the coach as well.

 While Sarah Dessen might be the queen of the YA romance novel, Simone Elkeles is the queen of the edgy YA romance novel.

-Dr. Bickmore is an associate professor of English Education at UNLV.
-He is a scholar of Young Adult Literature and past editor of The ALAN Review.
+Dr. Bickmore is a Professor of English Education at UNLV.
+He is a scholar of Young Adult Literature and past editor of The ALAN Review and the current president elect of ALAN.
 He is a available for speaking engagements at schools, conferences, book festivals, and parent organizations.
 More information can be found on the Contact page and the About page.